Azure/AzureStack-Tools/Registration/README.md

 ### Prerequisites

 - Azure Stack already be registered with Azure.
-If its not registered then please following registration steps.
+If its not registered then please follow registration steps described above.
 - Azure Stack is already registered in connected mode
 - You must have access to an Azure subscription with which Azure Stack is registered, and your Azure account must be an Owner/Contributor of that subscription.
 - Open an elevated instance of Powershell ISE (ie: Run as Administrator).